-In total, net position increased approximately \$6,365,000 from 2021.
-Net position of governmental activities increased by approximately \$5,439,000 while the net position of business-type activities increased by approximately \$926,000.
-The food service operations operated with a profit in fiscal 2021-22 largely due to increased federal subsidies.
+In total, net position increased approximately \$4,065,000 from 2022.
+Net position of governmental activities increased by approximately \$3,512,000 while the net position of business-type activities increased by approximately \$553,000.
+The change in net position for the food services operation is approximately \$373,000 lower than 2022.
+The food service operations operated with a profit in fiscal 2022-23 largely due to the continued breakfast federal subsidies for all students, as well as lower than expected increases in salaries and benefits due to the staffing deficiency.
 Looking ahead, School District General Fund support for the food service operation is not expected other than the required annual transfer to cover student debts.
-While general support may resume in future years, the expectation is to make the food service operation entirely self-sufficient.
+The School District is planning to make some investment in food services equipment and supplies in the next few years and expects an increase in operating expenses as the department is nearly fully staffed for the first time in a few years.
+While General Fund support may resume in future years, the expectation is to make the food service operation entirely self-sufficient.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2023 (Required Supplementary Information) (Unaudited)